 Any discrepancies between totals and sums of components in this publication are due to rounding.

 Price indexes published by the Australian Bureau of Statistics (ABS) provide summary measures of the movements in various categories of prices over time.
 They are published primarily for use in Government economic analysis.
 Price indexes are also often used in contracts by businesses and government to adjust payments and/or charges to take account of changes in categories of prices (Indexation Clauses).

 Use of Price Indexes in Contracts sets out a range of issues that should be taken into account by parties considering including an Indexation Clause in a contract using an ABS published price index.

-The compilation of the quarterly Producer Price Index for the Output of the Retail Trade Industry, normally released as an additional update of the Producer Price Indexes, Australia (ABS cat.
-No. 6427.0), has been paused indefinitely as a result of changing priorities within the ABS as a result of the COVID-19 pandemic.
+The ABS has published the quarterly Producer Price Index for the Output of the Retail Trade Price Index (RTPI) from 25 February 2014.
+The RTPI is released as an additional update of the Producer Price Indexes, Australia publication (ABS cat. no. 6427.0).
+The RTPI will be released in electronic format as a data cube on the ABS website on 25 February 2020.